jiblime/gentoo-related-junk/downgrading-qt.md

+Attach files by dragging & dropping, selecting or pasting them.

 Rebuild the qt libraries for your preferred qt version.
 Mask unwanted versions appropriately.

 1) Rebuild the dev-qt library, which will change the shared library version tags.